CordeiroLab/KdSAXS/README.md

 # 🤝 Acknowledgements

-We thank the IT service of ITQB (www.itqb.unl.pt) for assistance with the web server setup and Nuno P. Fernandes for his valuable suggestions and role as a tester.
+We thank the IT service of ITQB NOVA (www.itqb.unl.pt) for assistance with the web server setup and Nuno P. Fernandes for his valuable suggestions and role as a tester.

 <!-- # 📖 References